Gunnstein/relsis/README.md

 The example (example.py) is a good place to start to get into the use of the package.

+## Acknowledgements

+The code of `sampling/_sobol_seq` module is mainly authored by Corrado Chisari and John Burkardt and distributed under the MIT license.
+Their contribution is gratefully acknowledged.
+Please check out the original implementation at https://people.sc.fsu.edu/~jburkardt/py_src/sobol/sobol.html

 ## Support

 Please [open an issue](https://github.com/Gunnstein/relsis/issues/new) for support.